nam98nd16/Student-management-Vue.js/README.md

 port: 8080

-All APIs calls now work correctly.
+All APIs calls are now expected to work correctly, except for deleting an user's account that sometimes doesn't remove the student in the corresponding class (if he/she is in a class when deleting his/her account).